mxmlextrema/help/src/introduction.md

 # Introduction

-MXMLExtrema MXMLC provides an enhanced compiler infrastructure for the Adobe AIR software development kit that consists of a legacy Flex compiler.
+MXMLExtrema MXMLC provides an enhanced compiler infrastructure for the Adobe AIR software development kit.
+The Adobe AIR SDK is known to ship a legacy Flex compiler that is left most unmaintained.

 MXMLExtrema MXMLShare is how you indirectly use MXMLC in the form of a package manager intended for Adobe AIR and its native extensions.